OpenSight/janus-cloud/README.md

 6 Installation
 ----------------

 Janus-cloud supports python 3.5 and up.
-It's strongly recommand install Janus-cloud in a python virtual environment, like "venv".
+It's strongly recommanded to install Janus-cloud in a python virtual environment, like "venv".

 ### Install from PyPi